Project:

 Edition Limited to Seven

 Stillness is only slow motion.
-In my reimagining of the classic study, a flower slips its form; one slow shutter glide turns petal into a soft, rushing ribbon of light.
+In my take on classic study, a flower slips its form; one slow shutter glide turns petals into a rushing wave of color.

-The motion is the clock-hand; the traces are moments you happen to catch.
-In that overlap of motion and stillness, the photograph becomes a timepiece that whispers time is always now.
+In the overlap of motion and stillness, the photograph reveals that time is always now.

 Digital photo(shop) manipulation is not part of my creative process.
 Creation of the image happens in-camera.